bararchy/bararchy.github.com/_posts/core-samples/2015-3-12-My First Ruby Gem.md

 * Ruby REST client implementation
   * <a href="https://github.com/rest-client/rest-client"> rest-client </a>
 *   API Docs from the server developer
-  *   ask and you shell receive ! at lest I did... in the next mail.

 <br>
 now what ?<br>